raghebbenhamouda/AWS-Certified-Developer---Associate/README.md

 - Can deploy to EC2 instances or on-prem, but on-prem has no Blue-Green deployment
 - Deployments can target tagged EC2 instances, ASGs or a mix of both

+###  Redeploy & Rollbacks
+- Rollback = redeploy a previously deployed revision of your application
+- Deployments can be rolled back:
+    - Automatically – rollback when a deployment fails or rollback when a CloudWatch Alarm thresholds are met
+    - Manually
+- Disable Rollbacks — do not perform rollbacks for this deployment
+- If a roll back happens, CodeDeploy redeploys the last known good revision as a new deployment (not a restored version)
 ## CodeStar

 - Integrated solution that groups together all the CI/CD related services